Wednesday, December 6th, 7:30PM

-Welcome to the 87th Season of the second oldest youth orchestra west of the Mississippi
+Welcome to the 90th season of second oldest youth orchestra west of the Mississippi!